openstax/openstax-cms/README.md

 python3 manage.py test --settings=openstax.settings.test
 ```

+## Postman API Testing
+To test the API, use can request access to the OpenStax Postman account.
+The collection is available [here](https://openstax.postman.co/workspace/CMS~2390e38a-b720-4734-a409-7d279139e1b2/overview).

 SQLite Support
 =======================
 SQLite is supported as an alternative to PostgreSQL.
 In order to switch to SQLite, change the `DATABASES` setting